This post may include affiliate links.

 Everyone is going to have something to say

-Try boundaries and adjust them when necessary
+Try boundaries and adjust them when necessary.

-For me it was a process of setting these boundaries and seeing how they went, then adjusting them when needed.
+For me, it was a process of setting these boundaries and seeing how they went, then adjusting them when needed.

 If you’re figuring out how to deal with a disrespectful family member or escape a toxic family, remember it can be a step-by-step process.
-Decide on small, important boundaries that you might need first (i.e. no longer talking to them on the phone) and work from there.
+Decide on small, essential boundaries that you might need first (i.e. no longer talking to them on the phone) and work from there.
 If you find this isn’t working, then maybe it’s time to consider letting them go completely (I have a post and podcast on that here).